New Jersey Route 37: Route description

-Route 37 begins at the Lakehurst Circle traffic circle with Route 70 in Lakehurst, heading east first briefly as an undivided two-lane road, then becoming a four–lane divided highway.
-Soon after beginning, the route crosses into Manchester Township.
-It intersects Commonwealth Boulevard, which provides access to the Leisure Village West-Pine Lake Park community, before crossing into Toms River Township.
+Route 37 begins at the Lakehurst Circle with Route 70 in Lakehurst, heading east first briefly as an undivided two-lane road, then becoming a four–lane divided highway.
+Soon after beginning, the route crosses into Manchester.
+It intersects with Commonwealth Boulevard, which provides access to the Leisure Village West-Pine Lake Park community, before crossing into Toms River.
 Route 37 continues east with many intersections that feature jughandles and at the intersection with Industrial Way, the road widens to six lanes.
 Route 37 passes to the north of Holiday City - Silver Ridge Park, an age-restricted community which contributes to the large population of senior residents in the area.
-The route crosses Conrail Shared Assets Operations' Toms River Industrial Track line before it meets CR 642 (Mule Road) and CR 527 (Oak Ridge Parkway/Lakehurst Road).
-After the intersection with CR 527, the route passes north of Community Medical Center and crosses over the North Branch of the Toms River.
+The route crosses Conrail Shared Assets Operations' Toms River Industrial Track line before it meets the intersection of Mule Road (CR 642) and Oak Ridge Parkway/Lakehurst Road (CR 527).
+After the intersection of Oak Ridge Parkway/Lakehurst Road (CR 527), the route passes north of Community Medical Center and crosses over the North Branch of the Toms River.

 Route 37 features a cloverleaf interchange with the Garden State Parkway/US 9.
 Past the Garden State Parkway, the route crosses the former alignment of US 9, Route 166.
 Past this intersection, Route 37 becomes a road lined with several businesses.
-The route intersects CR 549 (Hooper Avenue) and CR 38 (Clifton Avenue).
-CR 627 (Vaughn Avenue/West End Avenue) intersects next and Route 37 runs along the border between Toms River to the north and Island Heights to the south.
-Route 37 meets the southern terminus of CR 627 (Central Avenue) and fully enters Toms River Township again at the Gilford Avenue intersection.
-Further east, the route intersects CR 549 Spur/CR 571 (Fischer Boulevard).
+The route intersects with Hooper Avenue (CR 549) and Clifton Avenue (CR 38).
+Vaughn Avenue/West End Avenue (CR 627) intersects next and Route 37 runs along the border between Toms River to the north and Island Heights to the south.
+Route 37 meets the intersection of Central Avenue (CR 627) and fully enters Toms River again at the intersection of Gilford Avenue.
+Further east, the route intersects with Fischer Boulevard (CR 549 Spur/CR 571).